kreedyk/file-timestamp-changer/README.md

 ## Features

 - Change creation, last access, and last modification timestamps
+- Copy timestamps from another file
+- Interactive mode for easier usage
 - Option to change only specific timestamps (creation, access, or modification)
 - Command-line interface for easy integration into workflows
 - Support for various date formats